View Categories

 3. Territories that may be acquired by the Government of India at any point of time.

-• States: The states are the members of the federal system and share a distribution of powers with the Centre.
+• States: The states are members of the federal system and share power distribution with the central government.

 • Union Territories: These are directly administered by the Central government.